-Getting proper nutrition often becomes harder with age because of problems such as loss of appetite or difficulties chewing or swallowing food.
+Getting proper nutrition often becomes harder with age because of things like loss of appetite or problems with chewing or swallowing food.
 That’s why it’s so important to talk to your doctor about nutrition.
-Here are questions you may want to ask:
+Here are questions you may want to ask.

 How do I know if I’m getting all the nutrition I need?

-Surveys show that many Americans, and especially older Americans, aren’t getting all the nutrition they need for optimal health.
+Surveys show that many Americans, especially older Americans, aren’t getting all the nutrition they need.

-Surprisingly, even many people who are overweight fall short on vitamins, minerals, and other nutrients.
-Sure, they get plenty of calories, but those calories may have little nutritional value.
-Unfortunately, chronic nutrient deficiencies may occur before any symptoms show up.
+Even many people who are overweight fall short on vitamins, minerals, and other nutrients.
+They get plenty of calories, but they may not be getting enough nutrition.
+Unfortunately, a long-term lack of nutrients may happen before symptoms show up.

-Do any of the medications I use affect my appetite or how food tastes?
+Do any of my meds affect my appetite or how food tastes?

-A range of medications, including many commonly used by older adults, can interfere with good nutrition.
+A range of medicines, including many often used by older adults, can interfere with good nutrition.

-Some pain relievers and arthritis medications irritate the stomach, for example.
-Certain antibiotics, stool softeners, and chemotherapy drugs can affect our taste for food.
-Antidepressants, diuretics, pain medications and some heart drugs, can suppress appetite.
+Some pain relievers and arthritis meds irritate the stomach, for example.
+Some antibiotics, stool softeners, and chemotherapy drugs can affect how food tastes.
+Antidepressants, diuretics, pain medications, and some heart drugs can lower your appetite.

-Do any of the treatments I’m taking get in the way of absorbing nutrients I need?
+Does anything I’m taking get in the way of nutrients I need?

 I’m not very hungry when I know it’s time to eat.
 Is that normal for someone my age?

-There are many reasons why older adults often don’t have a powerful appetite.
-Because they are usually less active than younger people, their bodies require fewer calories.
-And, declining sensitivity of taste buds may mean that food just doesn’t have as much appeal as it once did.
+There are many reasons why older adults often don’t have a big appetite.
+Because they are usually less active than younger people, they need fewer calories.
+And less ability to taste may mean that food just doesn’t have as much appeal as it once did.

-However, significant loss of appetite or weight loss can also be a sign of depression or other serious health problems.
-Tell your doctor if you notice a change in your appetite or unintended weight loss.
+However, a big loss of appetite or weight loss can also be a sign of depression or other serious health problems.
+Tell your doctor if you see a change in your appetite or lose weight without trying.

-Experts still disagree about whether older Americans should be routinely counseled to take a multivitamin.
+Experts disagree about whether older Americans should take multivitamins.
 Most nutritionists agree that the best way to get your nutrients is from food, not pills.

-But if you have trouble eating a varied diet of nutrient-rich foods, ask your doctor whether you should take a multivitamin.
-Be sure to alert your doctor to any and all pills you take, including supplements you buy at the health food store.
+If you have trouble eating a balanced diet, ask your doctor whether you should take a multivitamin.
+Be sure to let your doctor know about all pills you take, including supplements.